Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?

 It is very important to setup a proper focus range on your diode lasers.

-Here is a guidance of how to setup a laser focus range on a 3D printer or CNC machine:
+Here is the guidance of how to setup a laser focus range on a 3D printer or CNC machine:

 We experimented with an Endurance Anet A8 3D printer combo (a laser engraver + a laser cutter).